Catallactic/catallactic-site/docs/whitepaper.md

 Money also functions as a <b>store of value</b>; it is a repository of purchasing power over time.
 A store of value is used to save purchasing power from the time income is received until the time it is spent.
 This function of money is useful because most of us do not want to spend our income immediately upon receiving it but rather prefer to wait until we have the time or the desire to shop.
 Commodity money has an exchange value because if not used as money it can be used as a commodity.

-Money's numéraire function is indeed crucial.
-Einzig (1966) reports on primitive cultures in which people apparently first converged on one or a few commodities as <b>unit of account</b> before converging on one or a few as medium of exchange (similarly, Moini 2001, pp. 284-86).
+The value of a coin used as an <b>unit of account</b> could also be different from that of the same coin in circulation, a phenomenon referred to as “ghost money” or “imaginary money” (Cipolla 1956; Einaudi 1937, 1953; Sargent and Velde 2002).
+Einzig (1966) reports on primitive cultures in which people apparently first converged on one or a few commodities as unit of account before converging on one or a few as medium of exchange (similarly, Moini 2001, pp. 284-86).
 Barter, though continuing, was facilitated by valuing traded goods in the numéraire commodity, instead of keeping track of separate exchange ratios between the two goods in each possible transaction.
 The numéraire also facilitated valuing unilateral transfers, induding compulsory and traditional ones.
 Temporal precedence of the numéraire over the medium-of-exchange function is far, however, from a universal historical facto.

 Menger famously argued that one or a few generally employed media of exchange evolved in primitive societies from commodities found convenient as intermediate goods - goods that people were glad to accept in barter exchanges, even if they did not want them for their own use, because they observed that other people also would readily accept them.
 Gradually one (or a few) ofthese intermediate goods becarne dominant because certain properties (formerIy recited in money-and-banking textbooks) made it especially convenient and economical for the purpose.
 Once people almost routinely paid and received this good in exchanges and in unilateral payments, it was convenient to adopt it as the <b>monetary standard</b> of value (unit of account, numéraire) also.